IndigoUnited/js-promtie/README.md

  > Small utilities to be used with native promises.

-Unlike `Bluebird` or `Q`, <insert name here> aims to be used with native promises.
-You can use each util separately without requiring the whole library.
+Unlike `Bluebird` or `Q`, promise-utils aims to be used with native promises.
+It it very easy to start a chain of operations or to intersect a set of operations with an each or map iteration.

+You can also use each util separately without requiring the whole library.

 This module includes the most common utils needed to work with collections of promises (or values): each, map, filter, reduce; as well as other common patterns when using promises: delay, timeout, retry, spread, catchIf, ...